Skip to main content

 Wednesday, March 26, 2025 · 12:00–1:00 PM · In-person · Upson Hall 102

-Erica Dawson, Professor of Practice, Director of the Selander Center for Engineering Leadership, and Assistant Dean for Engineering Leadership, will share some of her experiences with generative AI in education.
+Erica Dawson, Professor of Practice, Director of the Selander Center for Engineering Leadership, and Assistant Dean for Engineering Leadership, provided a live demonstration of an AI Values Coach and described its potentials for the Leadership for All program in the College of Engineering.

 Session 4: Checking In as a Community of Practice